textbrowser/glitch/README.md

-Qt 4.8.x is required.
-Qt 5.x will also be supported.
+Qt 4.8.x is optional.
+Qt 5.x is preferred.